shader-slang/slang/docs/target-compatibility.md

 Slang Target Compatibility
 ==========================

+Shader Model (SM) numbers are D3D Shader Model versions, unless explicitly stated otherwise.
+OpenGL compatibility is not listed here, because OpenGL isn't an officially supported target.

-Items with a + means that the feature is aniticipated to be added in the future.
+Items with a + means that the feature is anticipated to be added in the future.
 Items with ^ means there is some discussion about support later in the document for this target.

 | Feature                     |    D3D11     |    D3D12     |     VK     |      CUDA     |    CPU